codyhxyz/teller-cli/README.md

 ## How you should use this
 Send this repo's link to your AI!
 Empower them with your transaction data so they can give you accurate financial advice.
+Better yet, remix this project for your own needs.
+Build your own financial assistant that does what YOU need it to.
+This is just a minimally-opinionated jumping off point.

 ## Why you should use this
 You *could* just use the Teller API directly to fetch your bank data, I won't stop you.
 But this open-source repo handles all the following basics for you, making it much easier to set up your own personal financial advisor: